Output Filter¶

 - all feedback taps are limited to the range (-1,1)

-Additionally, we recommended that the absolute gain of the feedforward taps, defined to be \(\sum_{k=0}^K |b_k|\), be below \(1\).
+Additionally, we recommended that the absolute gain of the feedforward taps, defined as \(\sum_{k=0}^K |b_k|\), will be below \(1\).

 The OPX output filter consists of one FIR filter with a varying length, as will be elaborated later, and one IIR filter with up to two taps.
 The signal flow is as shown in the image below: